 Taking photos or video of individuals without their consent is prohibited and is cause for immediate removal from the Wellness Center and may be reported to Auraria Campus Police, Student Conduct Office, and/or Office of Equity.

-All personal, professional-photo shoots must be approved by Wellness & Recreation Services professional staff.
+All personal, professiona photo shoots must be approved by Wellness & Recreation Services professional staff.
 Subjects must adhere to all facility guidelines during photo events.

 Photos or video may not be recorded in private spaces such as locker rooms, restrooms, or lactation room.